MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-territories.md

 ---
 # Territories for accounts, work orders, and resources

 Territories help you divide your business into geographical regions for work order management, scheduling, and reporting.
-You can group your customers, work orders, and resources based on city, state, [postal code](set-up-postal-codes.md), or even define a custom region.
+You can group customers, work orders, and resources based on a custom region.

 Use territories with work orders and resources to help dispatchers schedule work orders to resources with a matching territory.
-Territories also serve as a filter on the schedule board, in the schedule assistant, and for the [Resource Scheduling Optimization add-in](rso-overview.md).
+Territories are useful filters on the schedule board, the schedule assistant, and the [Resource Scheduling Optimization add-in](rso-overview.md).

 [Reporting](reports.md) by region is a common use-case for many organizations.
 Measure KPIs such as first-time fix rate, work order count by type, or work order invoice revenue by territory.

 ## Create a territory

 Create your territories in Field Service settings or import them from Excel.

+> [!IMPORTANT]
+> Territories are not hierarchical or associative.

 :::image type="content" source="media/territories.png" alt-text="Screenshot of the list of territories.":::